gyumin-lee68/gyumin-lee68.github.io/content/authors/admin/_index.md

       - Introduction to Measure and Integration*
       - Statistical Methods for Epidemiology*
       - Mathematical Methods in Data Science*
-  - area: BA Applied Statistics & BSc Mathematics
+  - area: BA in Applied Statistics & BSc in Mathematics
     institution: Yonsei University
     date_start: 2017-03-02
     date_end: 2023-02-24